What are the scholarships?

 ** NCUC offers the following financial awards each year: Three scholarships for asylum seekers OR those granted discretionary/limited leave to remain following an application for asylum, comprising a full tuition fee waiver

 *** 'a person whose parent or carer serves in the Regular Armed Forces, or as a Reservist, or has done at any point during the first 25 years of that person’s life’.

 The Rachelle Waugh, Lisa Robson and Nicky Turnbull Scholarships

 Newcastle College University Centre will award two scholarships in the form of full fee waivers.
 These scholarships are in memory of two staff members, Rachelle Waugh and Lisa Robson.
-These scholarships will first be awarded in 2022/23.
+These scholarships were first awarded in 2022/23.

 Both Lisa and Rachelle were teachers who made a real difference to the lives of their students through their inspirational teaching and student support.
 The Rachelle Waugh and Lisa Robson Scholarships will ensure that, in their memories, both Lisa and Rachelle will continue to make a transformative difference to our students.
 These scholarships will be awarded to those students who have already made an application for scholarships in 22/23.

 How do our scholarships work?

 Scholarships are available for two years for a Foundation Degree and three years for an undergraduate Honours Degree.
 (Top-Up) Degrees and Certificates of Higher Education are also considered for a one year scholarship.